Russo-Ukrainian war: Russian propaganda and disinformation campaigns

-Islamic State claimed responsibility for the 22 March Crocus City Hall attack, a terrorist attack in a music venue in Krasnogorsk, Moscow Oblast, Russia, and published a corroborating video.
+The Islamic State claimed responsibility for the 22 March Crocus City Hall attack, a terrorist attack in a music venue in Krasnogorsk, Moscow Oblast, Russia, and published a corroborating video.
 Putin and the Russian security service, the FSB, blamed Ukraine for the attack, without evidence.
 On 3 April 2024, Russia's Defense Ministry announced that "around 16,000 citizens" had signed military contracts in the last 10 days to fight as contract soldiers in the war against Ukraine, with most of them saying they were motivated to "avenge those killed" in the Crocus City Hall attack.

 NAFO (North Atlantic Fella Organization), a loose cadre of online shitposters vowing to fight Russian disinformation, gained notoriety after June 2022.

-In June 2025, despite months of peace negotiations in the Russian invasion of Ukraine, Putin declared that "I consider the Russian and Ukrainian people to be one nation.
+In June 2025, despite months of peace negotiations during the Russian invasion of Ukraine, Putin declared that "I consider the Russian and Ukrainian people to be one nation.
 In this sense, all of Ukraine is ours" and continued threatening to use nuclear weapons on Ukraine.